The weak convergence of regenerative processes using some excursion path decompositions: Introduction

 \subsection{Organization of the paper}

-Section~\ref{sec:main} contains the main result of the paper, together with the minimal set of notation needed to state it.
-Section~\ref{sec:proof} is devoted to its proof: Subsection~\ref{sub:notation} sets down notation used throughout the paper and Subsection~\ref{sub:deterministic} contains deterministic continuity results used in Subsection~\ref{sub:proof} to prove Theorem~\ref{thm:main}.
+Section~\ref{sec:main} contains the main result of the paper together with the minimal set of notation needed to state it; it also includes in Section~\ref{sec:context} a brief discussion of potential applications.
+Section~\ref{sec:proof} is devoted to the proof of this main result: Subsection~\ref{sub:notation} sets down notation used throughout the paper and Subsection~\ref{sub:deterministic} contains deterministic continuity results used in Subsection~\ref{sub:proof} to prove Theorem~\ref{thm:main}.
 Section~\ref{sec:extensions} displays various conditions under which the assumptions in Theorem~\ref{thm:main} hold.
 Finally, we discuss in Section~\ref{sec:discussion} potential generalizations of our approach to processes which are obtained by the concatenation of i.i.d.\ motifs.